-SECO and its partners invest money, time, know-how and equipment in a project.
+SECO and its partners invest money, time, expertise and equipment in a project.

 2. Immediate impact

-These investments are used, for example, to produce studies, prepare projects, deliver training, or improve processes,
+SECO uses these investments, for example, to produce studies, prepare projects, deliver training, or improve processes, infrastructure and legislation.

 3. Medium-term impact

-Improvements are made in the quality of services, offerings, infrastructure and the underlying legislation.
+The quality of services, offerings, infrastructure and the underlying legislation are improved.

 4. Long-term impact

-The quality of life of the communities concerned is improved.
+The projects and programmes raise the quality of life of the communities concerned.

 … and measured

-In independent evaluations, experts verify that the projects have achieved the intended results.
-They analyse the experience and results from the project, draw up the findings and recommend improvements.
+In the course of independent evaluations, experts review whether the projects have actually generated the desired impact.
+They analyse project experiences and results, draw conclusions and recommend improvements.